lb3361/gigatron-lb/extension-crazy/README.md

 Of course all depends on the CPLD program that one loads on this board.
-The idea is to start with a simple program that replicates the functionality of a normal RAM & IO expansion board, then to add the possibility to bank all 512KB of memory --Hello Gigatron 512K,--, then to recreate the functionality of a video repeater, then to authorize higher resolutions, etc...
+The idea is to start with a simple program that replicates the functionality of a normal RAM & IO expansion board, then to add the possibility to bank all 512KB of memory --Hello Gigatron 512K,--, then to recreate the functionality of a video repeater, then maybe to authorize higher resolutions, etc...

 The ATF1508 CPLD is not very powerful by today's standards.
 It can be compared to having a dozen GAL chips of the kind I use for the RAM & IO expansion board.
 Its main advantage